1677/CocoaPods-pod-sign/README.md

 # cocoapods-pod-sign

+## ⚠️DEPRECATED
+Since the Cocoapods 1.12.0 version has resolved this problem, this code repository is no longer updated

 ## English | [中文](https://www.jianshu.com/p/58d3202411c0)

 cocoapods-pod-sign is a tool to help you set cocopads bundle identifier and team.
 In order to solve the compilation error of Xcode14.